agile-learning-institute/mongoSchemaManager/docs/REFERENCE.md

 ### Collection Version Numbers
 Schema version numbers follow the semantic versioning practice, and add a Enumerators overlay.
 Schema version numbers consist of 4 numbers seperated by periods (.) with the following meanings:

-- Major: Will change with significan breaking changes.
+- Major: Will change with significant breaking changes.
 These are usually acompanied by migrations and index changes.
 - Minor: Will change with minimal loss of functionality, increasing a constraint or removing depricated properties.
 - Patch: Will change with minor, non-breaking changes such as adding new properties, or changing indexes.
 - Enumerators: Will refer to the version of system enumerators used in schema pre-processing.

 ### Enumerations
 Enumerations are A gold standard with regard to data quality.
-There are however complications that impede their use, but msm has a way to address those complications and simplify the use of a numerators.
-The use of enum schema constraints typically face three problems:
+There are however complications that impede their use, but msm has a way to address those complications and simplify the use of enumerators.
+The use of enum schema constraints typically faces three problems:
 - they don't describe the values
 - the UI needs to know them
 - they can't be reused by different collections

 msm uses the ``enumerators/enumerators.json`` file, which provides descriptions in addition to the enumerated values.
 This data is used during schema pre-processing to support re-use.
-The msm process will creates a enumerators collection that contains this data so that it can be served to UI consumers.
+The msm process will create an enumerators collection that contains this data so that it can be served to UI consumers.
 Here is a sample enumerators file with 3 versions.
 ```json
 [
     {